Registrar, Passenger Transportation Board

 The following vehicles and services require a General Authorization Licence:

-- General Passenger Vehicles such as limousines, charter buses or other types of vehicles designed to carry 12 passengers or more, excluding the driver.
+- General Passenger Vehicles such as charter buses or other types of vehicles with forward facing seats designed to carry 12 passengers or more, excluding the driver.

-- Vehicles designed to carry 11 passengers or less, excluding the driver, provided the services are carrier directed such as sightseeing tours.
+- Vehicles designed to carry 11 passengers or less, excluding the driver, or perimeter seating vehicles provided the services are carrier directed such as sightseeing tours.

 Examples of General Passenger Vehicles include:

-- Tour or charter or sightseeing buses that have a carrying capacity of a driver and 12 or more passengers.
+- Tour or charter or sightseeing buses with primarily forward facing seats that have a carrying capacity of a driver and 12 or more passengers.
 (These may be carrier directed or passenger directed services.)

 - Sightseeing buses if all itineraries are set by the operator.
 (These are carrier-directed tours.
 Trips are not customized for passengers.
 Operators may use vehicles with a carrying capacity of a driver and 11 passengers or fewer.)